 Giving up smoking is one of the most important steps in getting healthy before your operation.
-If you continue to smoke right up to the time of your operation, this will increase your risk of complications.
-It can affect your breathing by prolonging the time you are on a breathing machine and increasing your risk of developing a chest infection.
+If you continue to smoke right up to the time of your operation, this will increase your risk of complications and affect your progress.